-From the stator you also have a bundle with wires black and blue.

-- black is the output of the lighting voltage and should connect to your lighting system - blue is the kill wire from the ignition coil and connects to the terminal of your main switch that connects to ground when switched off.

-if your main switch does not support this, install a handlebar push switch that connects to ground

-You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
-Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables.

-Do not use spark plugs with an intern suppression resistor.
-NGK (e.g.) offered such spark plugs coded with an "R" (for resistor).

-Finally - and before the first kickstart - please re-check carefully all connections and fitments against the wiring diagram.

-Should something not work, please consult our trouble-shooting guide on our homepage.
-As a first step disconnect the blue wire from the coil and re-test.

-IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
+- From the stator you also have a bundle with wires black and blue. - black is the output of the lighting voltage and should connect to your lighting system - blue is the kill wire from the ignition coil and connects to the terminal of your main switch that connects to ground when switched off. - if your main switch does not support this, install a handlebar push switch that connects to ground - You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
+Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables. - - Do not use spark plugs with an intern suppression resistor.
+NGK (e.g.) offered such spark plugs coded with an "R" (for resistor). - Finally and before installing the battery and before the first kickstart please re-check carefully all connections and fitments against the wiring diagram.
+Do check battery and light bulbs for correct voltage (12V). - Should something not work, please consult our trouble-shooting guide on our homepage.
+As a first step disconnect the blue wire from the coil and re-test. - - IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
 The result is a rotor sitting lower, possibly touching now with its rivets the stator coil.
 The result is a destroyed stator and ignition failure.

-For more details and how to check see (online) here.